Skip advert

 Advertisement - Article continues below

-There are plenty of engines to choose from in the T-Roc, starting with the 109bhp 1.0-litre TSI petrol.
+There are plenty of engines to choose from in the T-Roc, starting with the 113bhp 1.0-litre TSI petrol.
 This model will offer enough performance for most urban drivers and should be economical, but there’s always the option of the 1.5-litre TSI with 148bhp or even the 187bhp 2.0-litre TSI model.
-This model has 4MOTION four-wheel drive and seven-speed DSG automatic gearbox and comes in high-spec trim levels only.
-There’s also the T-Roc R (reviewed separately), a range-topping, high-performance version for keen drivers, and even a T-Roc Cabriolet convertible if you must.
+This model has 4Motion four-wheel drive and seven-speed DSG automatic gearbox and comes in high-spec trim levels only.
+There’s also the T-Roc R (reviewed separately), a range-topping, high-performance version with 296bhp for keen drivers, and even a T-Roc Cabriolet convertible if you must.

 While the T-Roc feels well-suited to petrol power, there are some diesel options that are ideal for long-distance driving.
-The range starts with the 2.0-litre TDI making 113bhp, though there’s a 148bhp version of this engine as well.
+The range starts with the 2.0-litre TDI making 113bhp, though there’s a 148bhp version of this engine as well, paired with either two or four-wheel drive.
 Buyers after any sort of hybrid power or electrification will have to look elsewhere, at rivals such as the Kia Niro.

-Trim levels consist of Life, Style and R-Line, which replace the old line-up of S, SE, Active, Design, SEL and R-Line.
+Trim levels consist of Life, Match, Style, R-Line, and Black Edition which replace the old line-up of S, SE, Active, Design, SEL and R-Line.
 The new simplified range makes it easier to choose the T-Roc that’s right for you, although the discontinuation of the more basic trim levels has pushed the starting price up.

 Considering it’s the new entry-level model, Life trim brings an awful lot of standard features.
 These include wireless phone connectivity, a ‘basic’ version of VW’s digital instrument cluster, two-zone climate control, parking assistance and high-beam assist.
 Style adds upgraded headlights and that illuminated grille, plus bigger digital dials, sat nav and tinted windows.
 R-Line gets a sporty visual makeover and heated front seats.